AICPS-Lab/Auto311/README.md

 ### System Demonstration
 We highly recommend launching runtimes in a Windows OS.
-Considering full demonstration requires ALL mentioned packages and models installed and loaded PROPERLY, we also provide demo runtimes (under `/demos` folder).
+Considering full demonstration requires ALL mentioned packages and models installed and loaded PROPERLY, we also provide demo runtimes (under the`/demos` folder).
 To avoid overflowing RAM, we also recommend component-wise test runs -- `modules/incident_type_prediction.py` & `modules/information_itemization.py`.
-The information we feed to these demo runtimes are testing results on our local machine.
+The information we feed to these demo runtimes is testing results on our local machine.
 Thus running those files bypasss calling heavy models and only showcases our system logic.
 To run the demo runtimes:
 `cp ./demos/demo_[cases].py ./demo_[cases].py && python3 demo_[cases].py`

 ## Restricted Data Sharing